Cra9Hack/Restaurant-Recipe-Ingredient/README.md

 # Restaurant-Recipe-Ingredient
- A simple app to display Restaurants, their recipes and recipes' ingredients, with CRUD functionalities for all three
+ A simple app to display restaurants, their recipes and recipes' ingredients, with CRUD functionalities for all three